Aikoyori/GMD-MessageBoxAPI/README.md

 Only supported for the Steam release 2.102 of the game on Windows PCs.

+Note: I probably screwed up the function hooking, so advice on that'd be nice.

 ## Setup

 Add the [MBXAPI.h](source/MBXAPI.h) file to your headers directory and the [MBXAPI.cpp](source/MBXAPI.cpp) file in your sources directory,